uwmpr/discord-symbian-fixed/README.md

 Based on Qt 4.7.4 using QML widgets.
 Most of the code is in TypeScript, which then compiles to QML-compatible JavaScript.

 WARNING!!!!!

 if you use this your discord account can be banned.

-this usees unsecure http connection any data messages, token etc. are not encrypted your data may be stolen WARNING!!!!
+this uses unsecure http connection any data messages, token etc. are not encrypted your data may be stolen

+WARNING!!!!